niallpaterson/niallpaterson/README.md

 I enjoy working in `JavaScript`, `node.js`, `React`, `HTML/CSS`, `SCSS`, `Git`, `Jest`, `Enzume`, and `ZSH`.

-I'm currently looking for opportunities around the South West, to help me grow as a developer.
+I'm currently looking for opportunities around the South West to help me grow as a developer.

 ### 🔭 I’m currently working on: